YuLiumt/Cactus/index.rst

 Welcome to Cactus's documentation!
 ==================================

 Einstein Toolkit is composed of several different modules and is developed by researchers from different institutions throughout the world.
+Documentation for several modules is very brief. lack of documentation
+I decided to write a documentation.
+One goal is to make Cactus easy for beginners to understand and modify, with minimal effort.

-Documentation for several modules is very brief.
-In these documentation we provided a useful guide for the parameter file and thorn writing.
+provided a useful guide for the parameter file and thorn writing.

 .. note ::